withastro/astro.build/src/pages/blog/themes-and-integrations.md

 We can't wait to see what you come up with!
 [Add your own themes to the catalog](https://github.com/withastro/astro.build/issues/new/choose), publish your own [components and integrations](https://docs.astro.build/en/guides/publish-to-npm/#integrations-library), and join our [Discord](https://astro.build/chat) to say hello!

 <Note title="Stay Tuned">
-  We're launching the next Astro Hackathon on Friday, April 8th! $15,000 in cash prizes will be awarded for a wide range of categories.
+  We're launching the next Astro Hackathon on Monday, April 11!
+Cash prizes will be awarded for a wide range of categories.
 Full details coming soon!
 </Note>